 Venting your fears and doubts to someone may be a pretty effective anti-stress technique too.
 That’s why it is important to build your support team when you are in college.
 They can be your classmates, teachers, or even parents to hear you out and give a piece of advice when you need it the most.

 But sometimes, the best thing you can recommend to an overwhelmed student is just to take it easy.
-If skipping a class, buying a PowerPoint presentation or a paper is something you need to stay sane, so be it!
 After all, college is about grades and learning resilience, versatility, creative thinking, and yes, prioritizing.
 Make your health and wellness your top priorities, and success will be just a matter of time.